Economy of Afghanistan: Transport

+Afghanistan has five international airports, which include: Kabul International Airport in the capital city; the Mawlana Jalaluddin Mohammad Balkhi International Airport in Mazar-i-Sharif; the Khwaja Abdullah Ansari International Airport in Herat; the Ahmad Shah Baba International Airport in Kandahar; and Khost International Airport in Khost.
+It also has many domestic airports.
+The major airlines of the country include Ariana Afghan Airlines and Kam Air.
+Its national rail network is slowly expanding to connect Central Asia with Pakistan and Iran.

 Tourism

 Tourism in Afghanistan was at its peak in 1977.
-Many tourists from around the world visited Afghanistan, including from as far away as Europe and North America.
-All of that ended with the start of the April 1978 Saur Revolution.
-However, it is again gradually increasing despite having reputation as one of the most dangerous countries in the world.
-Between 4,000 and 20,000 foreign tourists visit Afghanistan every year.
+Many foreign tourists visited Afghanistan, including from as far away as Europe and North America.
+After a long halt since 1978, it has restarted.
+Over 20,000 foreign tourists visit Afghanistan every year.
 As many as 371,000 Afghans have visited different parts of the country in 2022.
-Tourists are advised to avoid areas where armed criminals may operate.
+Although the country is considered safe now, deadly attacks on tourists could not be ruled out.
+Certain foreign nationals have been strongly advised by their governments to avoid visiting Afghanistan.

 Ariana, Flydubai and Kam Air all provide flight services between Dubai International Airport and Kabul International Airport.
-The city of Kabul has many guest houses and hotels, which include the Kabul Serena Hotel, the Hotel Inter-Continental Kabul, the Safi Landmark Hotel, and the Kabul Star Hotel.
-Small number of guest houses and hotels are also available in other cities such Kandahar, Herat, Mazar-i-Sharif, Jalalabad, Bamyan, Fayezabad, etc. For those wanting to travel by road, there are bus terminals with mosques, Afghan style restaurants and small shops in the major cities.
+The city of Kabul has many guest houses and big hotels, such as the Kabul Grand Hotel, the Hotel Inter-Continental Kabul, the Kabul Taj Hotel, the Safi Landmark Hotel, and the Kabul Star Hotel.
+Guest houses and hotels are also available in other cities such Kandahar, Herat, Mazar-i-Sharif, Jalalabad, Bamyan and Fayezabad.
+For those wanting to travel by road, there are bus terminals with mosques, Afghan style restaurants and small shops in the major cities.
+These bus terminals are now being expanded and shifted to the outskirts of the cities.